IntentArchitect/Docs/articles/application-development/modelling/services-designer/modeling-services/modeling-services.md

 - **Coordinates Use Cases**: Encapsulates a specific use case or application workflow, such as "Register a user" or "Place an order."
 - **Delegates Domain Logic**: Delegates core business logic to domain entities or domain services rather than implementing it directly.
-- **Handles Input/Output**: Processes input from the presentation layer (e.g., HTTP requests) and returns output to it (e.g., HTTP responses or data transfer objects).
+- **Handles Input/Output**: Processes input from the presentation layer (e.g. HTTP requests) and returns output to it (e.g. HTTP responses or data transfer objects).
-- **Transaction Management**: Controls transaction boundaries (e.g., starting, committing, or rolling back database transactions).
+- **Transaction Management**: Controls transaction boundaries (e.g. starting, committing, or rolling back database transactions).
 - **Keeps Layers Separate**: Ensures that the presentation layer doesn't interact directly with the domain layer, maintaining separation of concerns.
 - **Interacts with Infrastructure**: Uses repositories, mappers, or other infrastructure components to fetch or persist data.

 ## Different Service Modeling Paradigms

 Intent Architect empowers you to model your application services using two distinct paradigms: CQRS (Command Query Responsibility Segregation) and Traditional Services.
 This flexibility allows you to tailor your service design to match your system's architectural requirements.
 Whether you need the separation of read and write logic for scalability and clarity or prefer a unified traditional approach, Intent Architect helps you efficiently structure your services, ensuring maintainable and scalable solutions.

+Here you are modeling the flow of data in and out of your service and / or application, i.e. the data contracts of your service.
+You can also, optionally, model implementations for your service.

 ### CQRS Paradigm